davidfit-cisco/BAT_RAT/README.md

 To copy and paste all code from the current directory of the development machine to the remote server run the script `./scripts/deploy.sh`.
 **Note:** This intentionally does not copy the `venv` folder or the `requirements.txt` since these are different on Windows and Unix based systems.

-## On the Remote Server
+## Reinstall Python Packages
-To reinstall all the python packages (`venv`) on the server simply run `./scripts/reinstall_venv.sh` from within `~/Documents/BAT_RAT`
+Whilst SSH'd into the remote server, to reinstall all the python packages (`venv`) simply run `./scripts/reinstall_venv.sh` from within `~/Documents/BAT_RAT`.

 ## Running the server
-To run the HTTP server run `./run.sh` from within `~/Documents/BAT_RAT`.
-Once the server is running if you press `Ctrl + C` in the shell, the server will stop running.
+Whilst SSH'd into the remote server, to run the HTTP server run `./run.sh` from within `~/Documents/BAT_RAT`.
+Once the server is running if you press `Ctrl + C` in the shell, the server will stop running, so do *NOT* do this.
 To keep the server running in the background you must close the shell by pressing the `X` in the rop right corner.

 ## Troubleshooting
 ### See Processes